-The construction of the St. Nicholas basilica in Bochnia began at the beginning of the fifteenth century on the site of an earlier, probably romanesque temple.
-The gothic church was completed before 1447, when the temple was burned in a great town fire.
+The construction of the St. Nicholas church in Bochnia began at the beginning of the fifteenth century on the site of an earlier, probably Romanesque temple.
+The Gothic church was completed before 1447, when the temple was burned in a great town fire.
 It was reconstructed but unfortunately re-ignited in 1461.
 After second fire, at the end of the fifteenth century, the still present church was erected.
 In 1609, a free-standing wooden bell tower was erected next to the church, built under the supervision of the carpenter Andrzej Palicz.
-After the devastation of the Swedish Deluge, the church received a baroque decor that survived until 1901-1905, when the church was regothisated under the direction of architect Tadeusz Stryjeński.
-In the nineteenth century, north and south porches, a vault over the sacristy and a neo-gothic ridge turret, were added.
+After the devastation of the Swedish Deluge, the church received a Baroque decor that survived until 1901-1905, when the church was regothisated under the direction of architect Tadeusz Stryjeński.
+In the nineteenth century, north and south porches, a vault over the sacristy and a neo-Gothic ridge turret, were added.
 Unfortunately, in 1987 the belfry burned down in unexplained circumstances, then rebuilt in the years 1990–1993.

-Basilica of St. Nicholas is a gothic, three-nave church with a facade from the end of the fifteenth century, supported by two buttresses, crowned with a stepped gable and decorated with blendes and a diamond frieze.
-It has no equivalent in the architecture of Małopolska, however, it resembles gothic churches in northern Poland.
+Church of St. Nicholas is a Gothic, three-aisle church with a facade from the end of the fifteenth century, supported by two buttresses, crowned with a stepped gable and decorated with blendes and a diamond frieze.
+It has no equivalent in the architecture of Małopolska, however, it resembles Gothic churches in northern Poland.
 On the eastern side church is finished with a narrow, polygonal chancel to which the sacristy was added from the north.
 In the chapel of St. Kinga can be seen fresco from the fifteenth century.
 Next to the church is a free-standing, wooden belfry from the 16th century.

 Brykowski R., Kornecki M., Drewniane kościoły w Małopolsce południowej, Wrocław 1984.